 The first appointment I had with the midwives, I was open-minded and impressionable.
 I informed them that I wanted to try a natural birth.
 But I specified that, if I couldn’t go through with it, I wanted pain relief options.

 The response I received shocked me.
 The midwife bluntly told me that I would not be having pain relief if I wanted to be in the midwife-only program.
 If I was considering any form of pain relief, I could go back to the “mainstream” birthing program with the “masses.”

 The way this option was explained to me was awful, almost like cattle-class.
 It was clearly not a good thing to be part of the “masses.”

-Naturally, this response made me rethink my whole birthing plan.
+Naturally, the midwife’s response made me rethink my whole birthing plan.

 I felt like less of a mother for wanting to keep my options open.
 My baby wasn’t even born yet, and the midwives were already leading me to feel mom guilt.

-This is one of the disadvantages of the natural birth world–many of the people in this community, I learned, are not open-minded.
+This is one of the disadvantages of the natural childbirth world–many of the people in this community, I learned, are not open-minded.
 I wish I had better understood how to practice patient empowerment.